-Department of Health Care Policy and Financing and the Department of Public Health and Environment.
+Department of Health Care Policy and Financing

 Initially and at submission of renewed license upon expiration of each required license.
 In addition, if CDPHE receives a complaint involving client care, the findings of the investigation may be grounds for CDPHE to initiate a full survey of the provider agency regardless of the date of their last survey.